swordcheng/FCSR-GAN/README.md

 ## Citation

-If you use this toolbox or benchmark in your research, please cite this project.
+If you use this code in your research, please cite this paper.

 ```
 @article{FCSRGAN,